 Heat 1 Tbsp olive oil or canola oil over medium-high heat in a small skillet.
 When hot, add meatballs cut side down and cook 1-2 minutes until browned and crispy.
 Flip each halved meatball over and cook another 1 minute.
 Serve and enjoy!

-If you make our classic Homemade Meatballs, please let us know by leaving a review and rating below.
+If you make our classic Ground Beef Meatball recipe, please let us know by leaving a review and rating below.

 - 2 large eggs

-- ½ cup traditional breadcrumbs see note (add 1 cup breadrcumbs for a more dense meatball)
+- ½ cup breadcrumbs see note (add 1 cup breadrcumbs for a more dense meatball)

 - 2 tsp garlic powder